Where can single parents meet for support, friendship and more?

 Probably the most common – and obvious – place that single parents meet is at single parent support groups.
 Gingerbread has a network of local groups run by sole parent volunteers.
 If there isn’t one in your area, then you can set one up for single parents to meet.
 Single Parents Support is a Facebook group of peer support for sole parents, and members arrange single parents meet ups across the UK.
 In Wales, Single Parents Wellbeing is great for single parents meet ups.
 There are also groups for different ‘types’ of single parents.
 If your child was donor conceived the Donor Conception Network has a great network of local groups across the UK.
 While Widowed and Young arrange social events for those who are widowed aged 50 and under.
 Find the group that suits you best, and you could just find a whole group of single parent friends to share this journey with.

 Single parent holidays

-There’s no specific sole parent festival (we can but dream though) but as all festivals attract independent, adventurous types, then you can bet your bottom dollar there will be a few sole parents amongst the crowds.
+There’s no specific festival where single parents meet (we can but dream though) but as all festivals attract independent, adventurous types, then you can bet your bottom dollar there will be a few sole parents amongst the crowds.
 Camp in the family allocated spots and keep your eyes peeled then you might just find yourself meeting single parents too.